The average UK high-street agent charges £4200, while the average online estate agent charges £500! But which online estate agent should you use?

 TheHouseShop is NOT an online estate agent (like the one's listed above).

-Of course, TheHouseShop lags behind Rightmove and Zoopla by a country mile when it comes to website traffic, but they're still a fast-growing solution that generates millions of pageviews, so they're more than capable of generating leads (which many sellers have attested to)!
+Yup, TheHouseShop lags way behind Rightmove and Zoopla by a country mile when it comes to popularoty and website traffic, but they're still a fast-growing solution that generates millions of pageviews, so they're more than capable of generating leads (which many sellers have attested to)!
 And perhaps that's a testament to big Right/Zoopla are more than anything else, because even if you're puny in comparison, it doesn't render you ineffective.

 Table of contents: